mendix/docs/content/en/docs/howto/extensibility/pluggable-widgets/create-a-pluggable-widget-two.md

 ### 3.2 Adding Validation Feedback

-This section will teach you to add validation to your TextBox widget.
+This section teaches you how to add validation to your TextBox widget.
 Using microflows and nanoflows, validation feedback can easily be provided.

 1. Drag a **call microflow button** widget below your TextBox widget and drop it there.
 On the subsequent dialog box, click **New** to assign a new microflow to your button, name it *Validation_Microflow*, and click **OK**: